 - Loan limits increased for all but 18 counties across the country, including Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

 - In those 18 counties, the limits remained unchanged.

 - Loan limits did not decrease anywhere in the U.S. and its territories.

-- The high-cost area limits published in Lender Letter-2019-09 are the statutory limits provided by FHFA, but should not be used to determine the loan amount.
-Lenders must find the applicable loan limit for counties/MSAs in the Loan Limit Look-up Table or on FHFA's web page.
+- The high-cost area limits published in Lender Letter-2020-14 are the statutory limits provided by FHFA, but should not be used to determine the loan amount.
+Lenders must find the applicable loan limit for counties/MSAs in the Loan Limit Look-Up Table or on FHFA's web page.